Once again, the decision to force every child studio to use EA’s Frostbite was criticized for making unnecessary arduous games.

-A process of development is full of instability
+A process of development is full of instability.

-How did Anthem descend from a peak into a deep abyss? – P.1 The details of Anthem’s turbulent development have just emerged from the water showing an unstable working process behind the “BioWare miracle”.
+How did Anthem descend from a peak into a bottomless abyss? – P.1 The details of Anthem’s turbulent development have just emerged from the water showing an unstable working process behind the “BioWare miracle”.

 Mistake from above

 Already a disaster with many EA’s studios including Visceral, Frostbite was BioWare employees and many veterans who worked for EA’s studios for … deep hatred.
 It is the foundation engine for DICE’s FPS masterpieces, and for some reason, former EA CEO Patrick Soderlund forced all of his studios to make games on this engine, regardless of genre.
-EA studios have to throw away the old engine that they are “familiar with, or work with” and use a completely new engine not designed for their game.
+EA studios have to throw away the old engine they are “familiar with, or work with” and use a completely new engine not designed for their game.

 “Frostbite is a self-made engine with all sorts of problems – lack of system, patching, something like that,” said a former BioWare employee.
 Moreover, since this is an engine made by DICE, BioWare employees have no one to refer to or learn from when having trouble or wondering about its features.
 For help or bug reporting with this engine, they have to contact EA’s Frostbite support team, a cumbersome, time-consuming process that … is unlikely to be answered because they cater to all EA’s studio at the same time, and everyone needs help with Frostbite.

 Besides, the fact that Anthem is an online game also forces the BioWare team to develop a lot of new features for Frostbite from scratch.
-For example, your inventory: a small, narrow inventory like Dragon Age will not be able to serve gamers in a looter shooter game, so BioWare needs to make a new inventory system.
+For example, your inventory: a small, narrow inventory like Dragon Age will not serve gamers in a looter shooter game, so BioWare needs to make a new inventory system.